MissingCurlyBracket/research-project/README.md

 # Research Project
 My research project focused on learning curves and algorithms for fitting them.
-It compares the Levenberg-Marquardt algorithm to 2 alternatives, Gradieent Descent and BFGS, the implementations of which can be found here.
+It compares the Levenberg-Marquardt algorithm to 2 alternatives, Gradient Descent and BFGS, the implementations of which can be found here.